mrazjava/booklink-openlibrary/README.md

 ## Importing Dumps
 Once data dumps are processed, run the import (see the quick start).
 Import can process only one file per process, and it's recommended to prcess them in order, starting with author, followed by works and editions last.

+## Features
+#### Author Filtering
+If a file called `author-ids.txt` exists in the working directory (same location as dump file), then only authors listed in that file will be handled (persisted, etc).
+The format of this file is one author ID per line.
+Comment is allowed and must start with a `#`.
+Empty lines are also allowed and are ignored.

 ## Notes
 To create short samples with specific content use `fgrep` as explained [here](https://stackoverflow.com/questions/13913014/grepping-a-huge-file-80gb-any-way-to-speed-it-up):